01

 Use cases

-Framing the app stack around real moments keeps the page practical instead of turning into a giant app list.
+Framing app setup around real moments keeps the page practical instead of turning into a giant app list.

 Maps, translation, and saved addresses are what keep arrival from turning into a guessing game.